top of page

 Mariana Martínez Barba

-Bilingual Reporter and Multimedia Journalist
+Bilingual Reporter and Investigative Journalist

 “The fight continues”: Border activists brace for Trump’s return (Los Angeles Times)